scoskey/m0037/notes.md

 **Proposition** Let $A$ be the set consisting of all pairs $\phi,\sigma$, where $\phi$ is a code for a $\Delta_0$-formula and $\sigma$ is a substitution function, such that $HF\models\phi[\sigma]$.
 Then $A$ is decidable.

 The idea of the proof is to use the partial order of subformulas, and then to define a function $f$ which maps inputs $\phi,\sigma$ to values $T,F$ by recursion.
-The recursive definition $G$ is simply a formalizing our definition of satisfaction.
+The recursive definition $G$ is simply a formalisation of our definition of satisfaction.

 #### Undecidable sets